 In the case of CBA, responsibility is split on a component-by-component basis.
 Rather than having different people responsible for different aspects, CBA does it component-by-component.
 So, if you’re looking at the view, you’ll find the design, logic, and helper methods all in the same architecture level.
 This can be helpful because everything related to a particular component is easy to find in one spot.

-There is no doubt that component-based architecture is gaining a lot of traction within the development community.
+Component-based architecture is undoubtedly gaining traction within the development community.
 As the React.js framework continues to gain traction among software engineers, both Ember.js and Angular2 are being updated by their respective development teams to incorporate components into their core functionality.

 Low-code tools can be component-based, but no-code developers still have a more powerful option in this case, especially when you need to extend the functionality of a component beyond what it was designed to do.
 For instance, WotNot – a no-code chatbot platform -has a simple drag-and-drop interface, which makes it a cakewalk to architect personalized conversational experiences across the customer life cycle.